 Section 7 of the ESA requires federal action agencies to consult with the U.S. Fish and Wildlife Service (USFWS) or the National Marine Fisheries Service (NMFS) on proposed actions that may affect ESA-listed T&E species or their designated critical habitat.
 Section 7 of the ESA also requires federal action agencies to confer with USFWS or NMFS (the Service1) on any agency action that is likely to jeopardize the continued existence of any species proposed to be listed under the ESA, or actions that may result in the destruction or adverse modification of critical habitat proposed to be designated for such species.
-Though consultation is not required under the MMPA for non-T&E marine mammals, early
+Though consultation is not required under the MMPA for non-T&E marine mammals, early coordination with NMFS is recommended to determine if MMPA authorization is needed.

 The purpose of consultation for T&E species is to ensure that any federal action authorized, funded, or carried out is not likely to jeopardize the continued existence of any T&E species or result in the destruction or adverse modification of critical habitat, unless the agency has been granted an exception for such action.
-The Code of Federal Regulations (CFR) at 50 CFR 402 provides the implementing regulations for interagency cooperation with respect to Section 7.
-Both Services follow the same Section 7 consultation process and use the same Consultation Handbook for guidance.
+Implementing regulations for interagency cooperation with respect to Section 7 are found in 50 CFR 402.
+The Services follow the same Section 7 consultation process and use the same Consultation Handbook for guidance.